Suni-Ridge Sand Forest Park Environmental Rehabilitation Centre

 "KHOLA" is the Zulu verb for "Believe".
 We believe that we can make a difference.
 Not just for the wild animals in/around Suni-Ridge, but also to the lives of the rural communities, who can learn appreciation of their natural habitat, and want to take ownership in protecting it, and who can (and should) benefit from Eco-Cultural tourism.

-The Khola Campaign is an ad sponsoring campaign geared towards like-minded people, businesses, corporations and organisations.
-If you agree that wildlife should be protected in their natural habitat, and not used as a resource, then please advertise with us?
-The funds raised by this campaign covers the costs of our wildlife protection unit.
+The Khola Campaign is geared towards like-minded people, businesses, corporations and organisations.
+If you agree that wildlife should be protected in their natural habitat, and not used as a resource, then please help us raise funds to cover the necessary costs required for a wildlife protection unit.

 We are offering a limited advertising opportunity:

-• Get a direct (follow-through) link to your website
+• Get a direct link link to your website on our website

 • Be associated with bona fide conservation and wildlife protection

-Links are incredibly important for any website to get visitors to your website, and these ads give you the association of being caring and eco-minded.
+Links are incredibly important for any website to get visitors to your website.

-We cordiallly invite like-minded people, businesses, corporations and organisations to sponsor an ad for R3,000.00 per annum (R 250.00 per month).*
+We cordiallly invite like-minded people, businesses, corporations and organisations to sponsor a link for R3,000.00 per annum (R 250.00 per month).*

 * As at 3 May 2008, the exchange rate for R3,000.00 is approximately €270.00 / $416.00 / £211.00 (source: xe.com).
 Your bank can confirm the current exchange rate.

-How do you sponsor an ad for KHOLA?
+How do you sponsor a link for KHOLA?

-These ads are subject to availability and approval by Suni-Ridge.
-Suni-Ridge reserves the sole right to decide whether or not a website/business is suitable for advertising via this website on the KHOLA campaign.
+All links are subject to approval by Suni-Ridge.
+Suni-Ridge reserves the sole right to decide whether or not a website/business is suitable for linking to from this website on the KHOLA campaign.
 (Potential) Sponsors will be notified of our decision as soon as possible.

-Please contact us by e-mail to place your ad.
+Please contact us by e-mail about placing your link.
 Payments can be made by direct deposit (international bank transfer) or by credit card using Paypal.
 See our How to Donate page for further details.

-• We promise to e-mail an annual financial report to each Ad Sponsor
+• We promise to e-mail an annual financial report to each Khola Sponsor

-Ad Sponsors can decide if they'd like to automatically renew their sponsorship each year, of if they'd prefer to sponsor a once-off ad.
-In that case, the Ad Sponsor would get first choice of renewing his/her ad.
-Should he or she decide not to renew the ad, that ad block becomes available to other eco-friendly persons, businesses, organisations and the "Khola Ad Sponsor" logo must be removed from their website.
+Khola Sponsors can decide if they’d like to automatically renew their sponsorship each year, of if they’d prefer to sponsor a link for one year.
+In that case, the Sponsor would get first choice of renewing his/her ad.
+Should he or she decide not to renew the link, it will become available to other eco-friendly persons, businesses, organisations and the “Khola Ad Sponsor” logo must be removed from their website.

 Our aim is to make the KHOLA Campaign mutually beneficial, whereby Suni-Ridge is able to continue and expand our environmental work, and our sponsors can enjoy fulfilling their social responsibility, increase their brand awareness and make a positive difference to the lives of people, animals and the environment in Maputaland in KwaZulu Natal (South Africa).